snowman07/cybersecurity/README.md

 # cybersecurity
-This repository is the compilation of all the works I did in Cybersecurity program at NAIT.
+This repository is the compilation of all the works (assignments, assessments) I did in Cybersecurity program at NAIT.